photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Can I install PhotoPrism in a sub-directory on a shared domain?

 This is possible with our latest release if you run it behind a proxy.
-Note that for progressive web apps to work as designed, the service worker should be located in the root directory.
+Note that for a Progressive Web App (PWA) to work as designed, the service worker should be located in the root directory.
 Also keep in mind sharing a domain with other apps may negatively impact the performance and [security](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)